ciaochiaociao/wise-electron/README.md

 $ yarn build
 ```

-Or set the ssl strict rule to false:
+or set the ssl strict rule to false:
 ```bash
 $ yarn config set strict-ssl false
 ```
+as needed.